-You may get covered emergency medical care whenever you need it, anywhere in the United States and its territories.
+You may get covered emergency medical care whenever you need it, from network or outof-network providers.
+These services may be covered anywhere including outside of Rhode Island or the United States..
 Our plan covers ambulance services in situations where getting to the emergency room in any other way could endanger your health.
 For more information, see the Medical Benefits description in Chapter 4 of this booklet.